sanjsky24/DSAI-mini-project/README.md

 4. Final insights

 ## Contributors
-- @sanjsky24
+- @sanjsky24 - Data Extraction, Data Exploration, Machine Learning, Final insights
-- @mahipandcy
+- @mahipandcy - Data Extraction, Data Exploration, Machine Learning, Final insights

 ## Problem Definition
-- Identification and quantification of the most influential factors contributing to the risk of a heart attack.
+- Exploratory analysis of variables and Feature selection to statistically rank the features contributing to the risk of a heart attack.
-- Verification of whether both models employ identical variables for the assessment of heart attack risk through machine learning models.
+- Computing the accuracies of two machine learning models and comparing on the basis of 13,8 and 3 variables.

 ## Models Used
 - Logistic Regression
 - Random Forest Classifier